unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SimpleFeed.md

     `xmlns:mvux="using:Uno.Extensions.Reactive.UI"`

-1. Wrap the `TextBlock` inside the `FeedView` control like the following:
+1. Wrap the `TextBlock` inside a `FeedView` control like the following:

     ```xaml
     <mvux:FeedView Source="{Binding CurrentWeather}">